aswinzz/todo-hasura/README.md

-This is a test repository while i was learning next.js !
+This application is built using Next.js and Hasura Graphql Engine

 ## How to run ?
 - Clone this repo